-If a person is not breathing, his heartbeat will stop.
-Do CPR (chest compressions and rescue breaths) to help circulation and get oxygen into the body.
-(Early use of an AED, if one is available, can restart a heart with an abnormal rhythm.
+If a person is not breathing, his or her heartbeat will stop.
+These CPR steps (chest compressions and rescue breaths) will help circulation and get oxygen into the body.
+Early use of an AED, if one is available, can restart a heart with an abnormal rhythm.

 First, open a person’s airway to check if they are breathing (don’t begin CPR if a patient is breathing normally).
 Then, get help.
-If you are not alone, send someone to call for help as soon as you have checked breathing.
-Ask the person to come back and confirm that the call has been made.
-(When you can’t get a doctor, these are other medical procedures you can do at home.)
+If you are not alone, send someone to call for help as soon as you have checked breathing and have the person confirm the call has been made.
+While help is on the way, follow these CPR steps:

 Repeat to give 30 compressions at a rate of 100 compressions per minute.
 Not sure what that really means?
-Push to beat of the Bee Gees song “Stayin’ Alive” (watch the video below to see this in action).
-(These are 50 secrets nurses wish they could tell you.)
+Push to beat of the Bee Gees song “Stayin’ Alive.”
+Don’t miss these other medical tips doctors and nurses want you to know.

 Note: The American Heart Association recommends Hands-Only CPR (CPR without rescue breaths, which are detailed below) for people suffering out-of-hospital cardiac arrest.
-According to the AHA, only about 39 percent of people who experience an out of hospital cardiac arrest get immediate help before professional help arrives; doing Hands-Only CPR may be more comfortable than doing rescue breaths for some bystanders and make it more likely that they take action.
+According to the AHA, only about 39 percent of people who experience an out-of-hospital cardiac arrest get immediate help before professional help arrives; doing Hands-Only CPR may be more comfortable than doing rescue breaths for some bystanders and make it more likely that they take action.
 The AHA still recommends CPR with compressions and breaths for infants and children and victims of drowning, drug overdose, or people who collapse due to breathing problems.

-6. Watch chest fall.
 Remove your mouth from the patient’s and look along the chest, watching the chest fall.
 Repeat steps five and six once.
 Make sure your child memorizes these CPR steps, plus these other first aid tips parents should teach their kids.